Home Storegate CLI Storegate CLI (sgcli) User Guide

 sgcli open /Finance/budget.xlsx

-diff - Compare Local and Remote
+diff — Compare local and remote

 sgcli diff [LOCAL_PATH] [REMOTE_PATH]